datsteves/image-optimizer-core/Readme.md

         console.log('saved', saved, '%') // 0.72345 ... so it saved you 72.345%
     })

-// the following feature will be in the next release (1.3)
 // or if you want, you can even convert your files optimizer('example.png')
     .toBuffer('image/webp')